myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-hadoop-use-pig-dotnet-sdk-v1.md

 		                Query = queryString,
 		            };

-		            System.Console.WriteLine("Submitting the Sqoop job to the cluster...");
+		            System.Console.WriteLine("Submitting the Pig job to the cluster...");
 		            var response = _hdiJobManagementClient.JobManagement.SubmitPigJob(parameters);
 		            System.Console.WriteLine("Validating that the response is as expected...");
 		            System.Console.WriteLine("Response status code is " + response.StatusCode);